 How Bird in a Cage alleviates injustice

-Angela Crocker was deeply disturbed by this phenomenon, and decided to found Bird in a Cage, a company which would have freeing people from slavery built into its very core.
+Angela Crocker was deeply disturbed by this phenomenon and decided to found Bird in a Cage, a company which has freeing people from slavery built into its very core.
 They use the metaphor of birds in cages to refer to modern-day slaves, and it’s powerful: birds (read ‘people’) whose wings (read ‘freedom’) have been clipped and aren’t experiencing the world the way they were meant to.
-This theme inspires the Bird in a Cage jewellery collection, the profits of which will go directly to fighting human trafficking.
+This theme inspires the Bird in a Cage jewellery collection, the profits of which go directly to fighting human trafficking.

 The injustice: Difficulty finding employment as a refugee

 As a refugee, or former refugee, it can be very difficult to find work.
 Their qualification (where applicable) may not be transferable to other countries, and they may face discrimination in some circumstances.
 Language may also be a barrier.
 Many have fled very unsafe and traumatic circumstances, which can hurt their confidence when seeking employment too.

 Nisa is an underwear company which employs former refugees.
 They aim to ‘help refugee women from the bottom up’, and empower them through employment.
 For many of the women working at Nisa, it is the first job they’ve ever had, the first time catching public transport, and the first time they’re able to provide for their families financially.
 Being employed also helps them to integrate into their new life quicker, and feel welcome in the community.

 The Injustice: A lack of employment opportunities for people with learning disabilities and Down Syndrome